squinkylabs/SquinkyVCV/docs/filter.md

 In 1978, Bernie Hutchins published an article in his Electronotes (issue 85) entitled "Additional Ideas For Voltage-Controlled Filters".
 In the article he outlined how a lowpass ladder could easily be modified to produce many filter responses other than the normal lowpass.

-This idea was (we believe) first commercialized in 1984 by the Oberhiem Matrix-12 analog polyphonic synthesizer.
+This idea was (we believe) first commercialized in 1984 by the Oberheim Matrix-12 analog polyphonic synthesizer.

 This idea was also commercialized in the Mutable Instrument 4 Pole Mission filter board for the Struthi synthesizer.
 This was released in 2011 or 2012, and designed by the legendary Émilie Gillet.

 We imagine that there are many digital filters that use this technique.
 In VCV the Blamsoft FXF-35 seems to.